gertrude-app/web/site/app/pages/docs/getting-started.md

 {% /callout %}

-To _add a child,_ click the link in the dashboard of your Gertrude web admin account, or select "children" from the side bar on the left hand and click the button to add a new child.
+To _add a child,_ click the link in the dashboard of the Gertrude parents website, or select "children" from the side bar on the left hand and click the button to add a new child.